Effects of Hurricane Laura in Louisiana: Impact

 Numerous tornado warnings began to be issued throughout Louisiana as Laura approached the coast on August 26.
 An EF0 tornado touched down briefly Paincourtville, although no damage occurred.
 Another tornado was reportedly spotted by a trained spotter in Bell City, but was never confirmed.
 Coastal water rises began at around 19:00 UTC on August 26.
 The first report of sustained tropical-storm force winds on land was at Cypremort Point, on Vermilion Bay, where 45 mph winds were recorded.
 Statewide, around 900,000 customers lost power due to the hurricane.
+Laura damaged 757,538 acres of timber throughout the state.

 Cameron Parish

-Hurricane Laura made landfall in Cameron, Louisiana on 06:00 UTC on August 27, 2020 as a Category 4 hurricane, with winds of 150 mph and a pressure of 938 mb.
+Hurricane Laura made landfall in Cameron, Louisiana on 06:00 UTC on August 27, 2020 as a Category 4 hurricane, with winds of 150 mph and a pressure of 939 mb.
 Widespread power outages were reported near the landfall point in Cameron.
 Near Cameron, a wind gust of 127 mph was recorded at Calcasieu Pass, which saw at least 9.19 ft of storm surge.
+At Holly Beach, a wind gust to 153 mph was measured.
 Holly Beach was extensively damaged as an RV was destroyed and several homes suffered roof damage.
 Storm surge flooding also covered SH 82.
 The town of Hackberry was severely damaged by storm surge flooding and two trains were derailed in Grand Lake, where the Grand Lake High School suffered damage.